Diariatou-s/python_article/Regular_Expressions.md

 ### Find All Matches

 The most used methods for pattern searching in a string have to be the ones that allow us to find *all* of the occurences of that specific pattern in the string.
-We have the `findall` method which finds all the matches in a single call
+We have the `findall` method which finds all the matches wrapped in a list in a single call, otherwise, it will return an empty list:

+> re.findall(r"s", "This is a string")

+*Note that the findall method returns only after scanning the entire text.
+So if you have a large text as input, findall may take a long time and block you code.*

+That leads us to the second method which is the `finditer`.
+The way finditer works is that it'll return the first match and it will wait until you ask it to find the next match.
+So you have full control over when to start.
+This method returns an iterator [^1] and we use a loop to iterated through the matches and for each match, the interator returns a match object.

 # H1
 ## H2